inivekin/abosa/abosa.typ

 a lower order tae what's planned, fae love hae killed me when you formed an when I breathed by it's demand.
-But still, I've one thing left tae do
+It's that one thing I've left tae do
 I've prophecy tae self-fulfil
-a cursed belief wiheld frae you, tae die by what I love, or kill.
+my cursed belief wiheld frae you, tae die by what I love, or kill.
-Sure, I am nae the killing sort, but if I was, it's circled track, as love isnae a sure support an love destroyed destroys you back."
+You know I'm nae the killing sort, but if I was, it's circled track,
+I'd love too much or cut it short, an love destroyed destroys you back."
 At this a shock runs through us two, an eager tae keep me around